 This Montana based recording workshop was formed as a reply to the “anyone can start a band” philosophy found in the mid 80’s local Bozeman music scene.
 Donovan’s Brain first entered your consciousness in 1994 when they appeared on the premier edition of the Hit The Hay compilations.
 The path the band has followed over the next two decades has been as complex and unexpected, much like the modern psychedelic sounds they create.
+Fires Which Burnt Brightly, the sixth full album from Donovan’s Brain, was released on October 20, 2009.
+You can read reviews here A trip around this site will reveal some of the answers you might be looking for about Donovan’s Brain.
+You can purchase Donovan’s Brain music at the Career Shop, or the Career Records Discogs Store.
+The Career Records site and the Donovan’s Brain Face Book page are updated regularly.

 Most of the 47 song, three cd set has now been mixed or remixed.
 The 4 hours of music will include 34 previously unreleased songs.
 This includes the live in the studio rehearsals with Treece and two more with Deniz Tek.
 8 unreleased film soundtrack songs recorded for three film projects are also previously unreleased.
 7 rare compilation only tracks have been remixed for the box set.
 Three album tracks have been remixed.
 Eclipse and Debris’ Joey’s In The Pouch will appear twice, each featuring a previously unheard Richard Treece guitar track.
 Still Waiting Still Dreaming aka To One Who Waits has been remixed to include the original vocal track which was omitted from the released version.
 The cd set will also include an extensive booklet with many previously unseen band photos and complete recording details.